metagenlab/zDB/README.md

 For a minimal database (*assuming that singularity is installed*):
 ```
 conda install zdb -c conda-forge -c bioconda
+zdb setup --setup_base_db # prepare the database skeleton, has to be done just once
 zdb run --input=input.csv --name=simple_run # runs the analysis
 zdb webapp --name=simple_run # Launches the webapp on simple run
 ```